This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 Confession time.
 I'm not in the hater camp, but I'm not a really big fan of tuna.
 My hubby and darling daughter are.
 They could go for weeks eating tuna fish sandwiches for lunch.
 I shy away from even opening and draining a can.

 Serving it open-face is a way to cut out some carbs and calories.
-Plus, it’s pretty!
+Plus, it's pretty!
+Or you can forgo the bread altogether, since it started out as a dip, much like artichoke dip with cream cheese.

 Don't stop there and sit down for a taste!
 Is it just me?
 I could sit down with some chips and vegetable dippers and call it a night!